 Bamboo gardening hasn’t really caught on in Europe the way it has in North America, so finding a specialty bamboo nursery isn’t quite as easy.
 But there are a couple of places to look.

 If you’re in France, check out the Esprit Bambou nursery in Mommenheim, France, close to Strasbourg and the German border.
-Also take a look at these photo-essays on Where to find bamboo in Germany and Bamboo adventure in Valencia, Spain.
+Also take a look at these photo essays on Where to find bamboo in Germany and Bamboo adventure in Valencia, Spain.

 If you just enjoy looking at bamboo and admiring its verdant beauty, most of the bigger botanical gardens have at least a few specimens of bamboo.
 But for Europe’s most incredible bamboo garden, you’ll want to head to the south of France.
 About 30 miles northwest of Nimes, the Bambouseraie has been propagating vegetation and welcoming visitors since 1856.
 Today the spectacular garden includes about 300 varieties of bamboo, making it one of the most diversified bamboo collections on earth.

-Not far from Parma, Italy, you can get lost the world’s largest bamboo labyrinth, the Labirinto della Masone.
+Not far from Parma, Italy, you can get lost in the world’s largest bamboo labyrinth, the Labirinto della Masone.
 The enormous maze has several kilometers of pathways, consisting of around 200,000 individual bamboo plants belonging to dozens of different species.

 Bamboo Farming

 As one of the world’s largest importers of Asian bamboo and bamboo products, the EU has begun to take a keen interest in cultivating its own supply of the fast-growing raw material.
-The ecological benefits of bamboo—carbon sequestration and oxygen generation—are often outweighed by the carbon footprint associated with international shipping.
+The ecological benefits of bamboo— carbon sequestration and oxygen generation —are often outweighed by the carbon footprint associated with international shipping.
 So the advantages of having a domestic bamboo source are pretty obvious.

 Farming bamboo in Europe offers the possibility of restoring the economy and ecology, particularly in some of the more degraded areas of southern Europe.
 With that in mind, old agricultural land, which has been abandoned or fallen into disuse, offers the best sites for bamboo farming.